xiaodongyang/xiaodongyang.github.io/index.md

 ## News

-> One paper on facial alignment and head pose estimation is accepted by CVPR 2017.
+> One paper on face alignment and head pose estimation is accepted by CVPR 2017.

 > Our paper wins [JVCI Best Paper Award](/publications/papers/jvci-best-paper-award.pdf)!